haji8-thehaji/haji8-thehaji/README.md

 - 💬 : How many regiones can I enter outside of China?
   1. 2023 now

-Haji will start Lion Ai Course, have more Question?
+Haji will start Course, have more Question?
 - 💬 : ... loading ...